komalshahxad786-cell/GBM-PDC-Transcriptomics/README.md

 The project asks a practical question: can a tumour's gene expression tell us in advance which tumours will respond to a peptide-drug conjugate (PDC)?
-Working only from existing transcriptomic and drug-response data — no new experiments — I correlated gene expression with drug sensitivity across 48 patient-derived glioblastoma cell cultures (HGCC), took the signal to the pathway level, and then tested whether it held up in an independent set of 16 patient-derived breast cancer organoids.
+Working only from existing transcriptomic and drug-response data (no new experiments) I correlated gene expression with drug sensitivity across 48 patient-derived glioblastoma cell cultures (HGCC), took the signal to the pathway level, and then tested whether it held up in an independent set of 16 patient-derived breast cancer organoids.